 Implementation of an accessible technological development for open source communities.

 We are living in a moment of rapid transition.
-From this moment on, we will need to design for a different world to what we have known.
-We need to incorporate new skills to work in a hyperlocal world that is hyper-connected.
-The Master in Design for Emergent Futures is a journey into designing for complexity, uncertainty and possibility.
-The futures we want tomorrow are enabled by the actions we take today.
+From now on, we must design for a world different from the one we have known.
+This requires new skills to navigate a hyperlocal yet hyper-connected reality.
+The Master in Design for Emergent Futures is a journey into designing for complexity, uncertainty, and possibility.
+The futures we aspire to tomorrow are shaped by the actions we take today.

 The Master aims to connect students to a vast global network of like-minded collaborators and professional opportunities.
 Students are encouraged to collaborate with industry, government and other professional sectors to develop more impactful projects.
 MDEF has collaborated with industry leaders such as Jordi Closa, director of Maker Lab Group at Adidas; Nina Gualinga, Amazonian Activist and recipient of the WWF International President’s Youth Award; Axel Meyer, Head of Design at Nokia Technologies; Nacho Martín, Design Director at FJORD; Nadya Peek Assistant professor of Human-Centered Design & Engineering at University of Washington and previously MIT Media Lab.